robokoding/robokoding.github.io/_pages/kits/sumointerface/index.md

 **sumorobot.set_servo(LEFT, 100)**
 This will set the speed for a single servo motor.
 Use LEFT or RIGHT and values between -100 to 100.
 The negative values are for one direction and the positive values for the opposite direction.

+**sumorobot.set_led(STATUS, False)**
+This will set the states of STAUTS, LEFT_LINE, RIGHT_LINE and OPPONENT LEDs.
+Use False or True.
+Currently the LEFT_LINE, RIGHT_LINE and OPPONENT LED will be overwritten by the feedback code, that shows if the SumoRobot sees a line or opponent.

 **sumorobot.get_opponent_distance()**
 This will return the distance value of the ultrasonic sensor that is in front of the robot in centimeters.
 Use this to see objects even futher away or react to objects that are closer to the SumoRobot.
 Use it in a if, else clause to compare it with different values.
 The returned value will be 0 to 200.